 More information about Malta is available on the Malta Page and from other Department of State publications and other sources listed at the end of this fact sheet.

 Malta and the United States established full diplomatic relations upon Malta's independence in 1964.
 The government seeks close relations with the United States, with an emphasis on increased trade and private investment.
-U.S. Navy ships visit on a semi-regular basis.
-During the period of rebellion in Libya that began in February 2011, Malta played an important role in supporting evacuation of third-country nationals, including Americans; coordinating humanitarian aid to the people of Libya; and providing general assistance to forces of nations involved in enforcement of UN Security Council Resolutions 1970 and 1973.
+During the period of unrest in Libya that began in February 2011, Malta played an important role in supporting evacuation of third-country nationals, including Americans; coordinating humanitarian aid to the people of Libya; and providing general assistance to forces of nations involved in enforcement of UN Security Council Resolutions 1970 and 1973.

 U.S. Assistance to Malta

 The U.S. foreign assistance to Malta currently provides International Military Education & Training (IMET) funding and has in the past included foreign military financing (FMF) grants and other defense assistance allowing for the acquisition of U.S. security related equipment, services and training.
-Under a refugee resettlement program, almost 1000 third-country migrants have been resettled in the U.S. from Malta.
+Under a refugee resettlement program, over 1100 third-country migrants have been resettled to the United States from Malta since 2007.

 Bilateral Economic Relations